Dave Van Ronk/Elijah Wald – The Mayor of MacDougal Street

 with Elijah Wald

-Now the inspiration for Inside Llewyn Davis, a major motion picture written and directed by the Coen Brothers, coming in December 2013.
+The inspiration for Inside Llewyn Davis, a major motion picture written and directed by the Coen Brothers.

 "In Greenwich Village, Van Ronk was king of the street, he reigned